If You Commute by Car

 - Rideshare/carpool parking spots may be used if you display two valid WCU parking tags.

-These primo spots are located in the following lots:
+These primo spots for commuter students are located in the following lots:

 - Two Electric Vehicle Charging Stations are available for use at the Sharpless Parking